saipheblue/saitech.blog/content/post/post_11/index.md

 ## What is gamemode?

-The command `gamemoderun %command%` is used on Linux to run a game or application with GameMode, a tool designed to optimize your system for gaming.
+The command `gamemoderun %command%` is used on Linux to run a game or application with Gamemode, a tool designed to optimize your system for gaming.
 It tweaks settings like the CPU governor, I/O priority, and more to give your games a performance boost.

 ## How It Works:

-`gamemoderun`: This is the command that activates GameMode.
+`gamemoderun`: This is the command that activates Gamemode.

 `%command%`: This is a placeholder for the actual command used to launch your game or app.
 It’s commonly used in Steam’s launch options.